GillesArcas/PythonSed/README.md

 ------

-To install, just clone or download the depository zip file and run the setup in download directory:
+To install, just clone or download the repository zip file and run the setup in download directory:

 ```
 pip install .